pkeilbach/pylsci/README.md

 # PyLSCI

-Python Package for Laser Speckle Contrast Imaging
+A Python Package for Laser Speckle Contrast Imaging.

 ---